maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ```

 The `hub.info()` does not work: `name 'hub' isn't defined` (we already knew that, `hub` was not listed by `dir`).
-The CTRL commands seem a bit advanced now.
+The "Control commands" seem a bit advanced now - see [here](https://docs.micropython.org/en/latest/reference/repl.html) for some help.
 There is one good hint though: `help("modules")`.

 ```text